mrets/Help/hourly_data_make_an_hourly_claim.md

 ### 8. Enter the rest of your retirement details and click "Review Retirement".

 ### 9. You may view and download your hourly generation by clicking "Hourly Claim Data".
+If you are retiring multiple batches of Certificates, the data points shown is aggeregated (i.e. the sum of each hour).

 <p align="center">
   <img src="https://github.com/mrets/photos/blob/master/Hourly_Claim_7.png?raw=true">